paragvk/dev-101/README.md

 * Very small POM getting rid of necessity to maintain many dependencies and respective versions
 * All customization is done in single file `application.properties`.
 See [Appendix](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) for further customization.
 * Many more ..

+# Project 8

+Struts2 Hello World

+To run in Eclipse, Run As > Run on Server > Tomcat This project also demostrates how a model can be injected in view using Action class.